KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/FindingsReport.md

 This enabled us to identify the performance sweet spot and the energy-optimal point for each application.

+### Test 2: Balanced Performance Mode Configuration (2.4 GHz DVFS Setting)

+To achieve a balanced operating mode—one that provides good performance at significantly reduced power draw—the script includes a CPU frequency control section that forces the processors to run at a fixed mid-range frequency of 2.4 GHz.
+This frequency was selected because it typically represents the “knee” of the DVFS curve:

+Lower frequencies reduce power but often degrade time-to-solution sharply.
+Higher frequencies improve performance but increase power disproportionately.
+A mid-range value like 2.4 GHz provides an excellent compromise.

+For each CPU core, the script:
+   -Reads available hardware frequencies
+   -Finds the closest value to 2.4 GHz
+   -Writes that value to the CPU’s scaling_setspeed file

+We also set the OMP_PROC_BIND=close this ensures that  OpenMP threads stay on their assigned cores.
+OMP_PLACES=cores Each thread is placed on a physical core to avoid SMT interference.

+KMP_AFFINITY=compact,granularity=fine this Helps threads share cache efficiently and reduce memory latency.
+MPI mapping
+OpenFOAM Solver-Level Tunings for Energy Stability
+At fixed frequency, some solver parameters can reduce unnecessary iterations.
+We Increase under-relaxation slightly to 0.3 → 0.5 for U to ensure a faster convergence and less iteration time.We configured the MpI rank to reduce the communication overhead

 2. Compare Memory-Bound vs Compute-Bound Behavior

 By using one memory-bound and one compute-bound test case, we aimed to determine: